DigiScore/neoscore/doc/core_concepts/text_and_fonts.rst

 Every text object is drawn in a :obj:`.Font`.
 If no font is given, the neoscore default `12-pt Lora <https://fonts.google.com/specimen/Lora>`_ is used.

 :obj:`.Font`\ s specify a family name ("Lora", "Arial", etc), a size, a weight, and whether to use italics.
-Font sizes are specified in units, where the base :obj:`.Unit` pixel value corresponds to "points" used in other other applications. ``Unit(12)`` should match 12-point fonts used in Microsoft Word, Google Docs, and so on.
+Font sizes are specified in units, where the base :obj:`.Unit` pixel value corresponds to "points" used in other other applications. ``Unit(12)`` matches 12-point fonts used in Microsoft Word, Google Docs, and so on.
 Weights (boldness and lightness) are given in a number between 0 and 100, where 50 is regular and larger numbers are more bold.
 For fonts which do not support variable weight, the exact mapping between numeric weight and font styles varies.
-The default Lora is variable weight so any value can be given, but ``70`` corresponds to standard "bold".
+The default font Lora supports variable weights, with ``70`` corresponding to standard bold.

 You can derive variations of fonts using :obj:`.Font.modified`, where properties can be overridden using keyword arguments.
 The default font can be accessed for derivation at :obj:`neoscore.default_font <neoscore.core.neoscore.default_font>`.